-Concrete required to form the turbine bases will be imported from site from ready mix suppliers located to the south of the site and accessed from the A75.
+Concrete required to form the turbine bases and that substation foundation will be imported from site from ready mix suppliers located to the south of the site and accessed from the A75.
 Steel will also be imported for use as reinforcement in the foundations and will come from the southeast of the site.

-Concrete calculations for the turbine bases and the substation are detailed in Tables 7 and 8 below.
+Concrete calculations for the turbine bases and the substation are detailed in Tables 6 and 7 below.

-Table 7: Concrete Trip Estimation
+Table 6: Concrete Trip Estimation